-Every dollar and every pound of food count, so whether you choose to host a Virtual Food & Fund Drive or want to go the more traditional route, your drive will help us feed those in need right here in our community.
+Every dollar and every pound of food count, so whether you choose to host a Virtual Food & Fund Drive or want to go the more traditional route, your donations will help us feed those experiencing need right here in our community.

 Please register your food drive with our form to get the barrel(s) delivered to you.
 Once you click submit, the form goes right to the inbox of our Event & Food Drive Coordinator, Jessica.
 She will get back to you within 1-5 days from when you submit the form.

 How long should I host my food drive for?